A Lab retrieves a mallard duck. Photo by Jerry Neal/CPW.

 A black Lab and mallard ducks.
 Photo by Jerry Neal/CPW.

-For Colorado waterfowl hunters, 2016 could be an excellent year.
-Thanks to three consecutive years of wet weather and good nesting conditions across the Continental United States and Canada, nationwide duck populations remain at or near record levels.
-Mallards, the most popular duck among Colorado hunters, soared to a population of 11.7 million birds.
+For Colorado waterfowl hunters, 2017 could be an excellent year.
+Thanks to several years of wet weather and good nesting conditions across the Continental United States and Canada, nationwide duck populations remain above average.
 With excellent numbers of ducks likely to pass through the state this winter, there has never been a better time to dust off the decoys, grab the Labrador and high-tail-it to your favorite warm-water slough, river, lake or reservoir.

 Cathy Brons and Aaliyah.
 Photo by © Jerry Neal/CPW.